Frequently Asked Questions

 Intended Parents

-An Egg Donation and Surrogacy agency is commonly known as a one-stop center for those entering the third party reproduction process.
-This is because this kind of professional typically provides all or most of the services that you need as you complete your Egg Donation/Surrogacy experience, including coordinating between all the other Surrogacy professionals involved in the process — like clinics and Surrogacy attorneys.
+An egg donation and surrogacy agency are commonly known as a one-stop center for those entering the third-party reproduction process.
+This is because we coordinate between professionals involved in the process — like clinics and surrogacy attorneys.

-Egg Donation/Surrogacy is a complicated process, but agencies make it easy by taking their expertise, breaking down the process and helping Intended Parents and Surrogates every step of the way.
+Egg donation and surrogacy can be a complicated process, but we make it easy by taking our expertise, breaking down the process and helping everyone involved.

-• Screening services to ensure every party is mentally, physically and emotionally ready for the Surrogacy process
+- Screening services to ensure every party is mentally, physically and emotionally ready for the process

-Before you’re deciding on a Surrogacy agency, it’s important to discuss these services in detail to make sure that your needs are met and you're comfortable with the level of services provided.
+Before you decide on a surrogacy agency, it’s important to discuss these services in detail to make sure that your needs are met and you're comfortable with the level of services provided.

 Which IVF clinics do you work with?

 We work with some of the top-rated fertility clinics and doctors across the U.S. and we have built great relationships them.
-These relationships allow you to take advantage of special pricing packages we have negotiated.
-However, the decision of which fertility clinic to use is entirely the decision of the Intended Parents.
-We will work with any fertility clinic that the Intended Parents choose, as long as they will be able to coordinate with our agency.
-When you are choosing a clinic, you should consider some of these things: your personality fit with the doctor and other medical staff, your comfort with their process, and the clarity of their financial information.
+We will work with any fertility clinic that the Intended Parents choose.
+When you are choosing a clinic, you should consider some of these things: your relationship with the doctor and other medical staff, your comfort with their process, and the clarity of their financial information.

 I do not live in the United States.
-How many times to I have to travel to the United States during my Surrogacy journey?
+How many times do I have to travel to the U.S. during my journey?

 If you live abroad, you may be required to come to the United States 2-3 times.

-If you are using your own sperm and/or eggs, all medical testing must be conducted in the U.S. to meet U.S. Food & Drug Administration guidelines and clinic requirements.
-In addition, you will be required to come to the United States for the egg retrieval process and/or to leave your sperm sample.
+If you are using your own sperm and/or eggs, all medical testing must be conducted in the U.S. to meet U.S. Food & Drug Administration guidelines and clinic protocol.
+In addition, you will be required to come to the U.S. for the egg retrieval process and/or to leave your sperm sample.

-we recommend that you return to the U.S. at least once during the pregnancy if possible.
+We recommend that you return to the U.S. at least once during the pregnancy if possible.
 And of course you will be here for the delivery of your child.
-Because you will not know the exact day and time when your Surrogate will go into labor, you should prepare to come to the U.S. on short notice during the final month of pregnancy, or at least one week prior to your Surrogate’s due date
+Since you won't know the exact day your surrogate goes into labor, you should prepare to come to the U.S. on short notice during the final month of pregnancy, or at least one week prior to the due date.

 How many embryos should we transfer?